 Because it is relatively shallow and highly productive, aquatic vegetation, particularly Eurasion watermilfoil, has been abundant throughout the lake, especially at the northern end, south-eastern shoreline and Fleet Cove.
 Recent chemical treatments have been applied to control Eurasion watermilfoil and have been somewhat successful.
 Although Eurasion watermilfoil has been reduced, other species of native aquatic vegetation is quite abundant throughout the shallow water areas.

 A state boat launch is located on the channel at the north end of Lamoka Lake off of County Route 23, two miles west of the Hamlet of Tyrone.
-Use caution when travelling in the channel to the lake as it can be shallow in some areas, especially during late summer when lake levels may be lower.
+Use caution when traveling in the channel to the lake as it can be shallow in some areas, especially during late summer when lake levels may be lower.

 Largemouth bass, smallmouth bass, chain pickerel, yellow perch, bluegill, pumpkinseed, black crappie, rock bass, brown bullhead, golden shiner, white sucker, common carp.